 Fujian scored high as an area for money laundering likely because Fuzhou, its main city, is the birthplace and epi-centre of the Triads, one of the world’s oldest and most dangerous organized crime gangs.
 The Triads date back to the first of the seven dynasties.
 In China, the Triads are considered to be a black society, or a black group – in Mandarin, “hei shehui”.

 Black societies have a small group of administrative leaders insulated from political and police pressures by a large number of soldiers who have an extensive infiltration into all levels of police and political organs, which allows them to operate without risk of arrest and/or investigation.
 Immigrants to Canada that are accepted through the Quebec investor immigration program have been known to be most often from Fuzhou and Xiamen – two Triad cities in Fujian with high rankings for financial crime.

 Triads grew and grow their organizational power no matter where they are – Fujian, Hong Kong or Canada – from gambling, forced sexual trafficking of women, and extortion (pictures of Triads here in which they are chilling with proceeds of crime).

 PEPs most at risk for being money launderers in China

-Researchers looked at the use of underground banks to exit money illegally from China to other countries and found that more than 50% of those cases involved government officials who had proceeds of corruption they exited out without detection.
+Researchers looked at the use of underground services (sometimes incorrectly referred to as underground banks) to exit money illegally from China to other countries and found that more than 50% of those cases involved government officials who had proceeds of corruption they exited out without detection.